geronimi73/3090_shorts/README.md

 ```

 ### ModelPredictionGeneratorDistributed
-same as ModelPredictionGenerator for multi GPU inference with accelerate
+Same as `ModelPredictionGenerator` but for multi-GPU inference with HF accelerate.

 ## EmbeddingModelWrapper
-calculate embedding vectors and cosine similarities of a list of strings; default embedding model is `sentence-transformers/all-mpnet-base-v2`
+Calculate embedding vectors and cosine similarities of a list of strings; default embedding model is `sentence-transformers/all-mpnet-base-v2`.

 ```python
 from utils import EmbeddingModelWrapper